 6. After that, select the program folder, you should create a new folder name or select one from the Existing Folders list.
 It is recommended that you keep the default setting.
 Click Next to continue the installation.

-7. Choose configuration tool, if you are not sure, please leave it default.
+7. Choose configuration tool, if you are not sure, please leave it by default.
 Then click Next to continue.

-8. Click OK to continue the Installation.
 Wait a while for the setup as shown in Figure 2-8.